jbb-codes/VSCode-config/README.md

 - UI element visibility and layout changes

 #### `custom-vscode/custom-vscode.js`

 **Purpose**: Custom JavaScript for extending VSCode functionality and adding interactive behaviors.

 **Common use cases**:

 - Custom commands and keyboard shortcuts
 - Enhanced UI interactions and behaviors
 - Automated workflows and productivity macros
 - Integration with external tools and services
 - Performance optimizations and tweaks

-**Note**: CSS and JS customizations require extensions like "Custom CSS and JS Loader" to be applied to VSCode.
+**Note**: CSS and JS customizations require extensions like "Custom CSS and JS Loader" to be applied to VSCode and the file path will need to match in `settings.json`.

 ### Backup Your Current Settings